 WELCOME TO YEAR 5!

-What are Year 5 learning in Summer?
+What are Year 5 learning in Autumn term?

-As with any maths unit having secure foundations such as times table knowledge and number bonds will ensure our mathematicians are confident and successful throughout the year - daily practise on BBC bitesize, Mathletics and Times Tables Rock Stars will support this.
+Year 5 Mathematicians will be continuing to consolidate their number fluency through a range of games at school and at home, as well as a weekly arithmetic test.
+They will also be learning how to read, interpret and create graphs before moving onto developing their learning on fractions, decimals and percentages.
+Having secure foundations such as times table knowledge and number bonds will ensure our mathematicians are confident and successful throughout the year - daily practise on BBC bitesize, Mathletics and Times Tables Rock Stars will support this.

 Good daily habits such as a balanced nutritious diet, regular exercise and getting enough sleep will support their health and fitness.
 Getting active together and involving your child in food preparation is beneficial for the whole family!

 Dreams and Goals is the theme of the citizens of Year 5.
 Children will reflect and participate in rich discussions about what their hopes and dreams are for the future.
 They will explore what people consider as success - do we all have similar views of what is successful?
 They will explore how people contribute to a society and how goals in some cultures may vary.

 During the second half of this term, our Jigsaw piece is all about “Healthy Me”.
 Children will be learning about how to live a healthy lifestyle, focusing on the damaging effects of smoking and alcohol, as well as learning how to carry out emergency aid procedures (including the recovery position).
 Our Year 5s will also be taught about positive body image and how they can respect themselves for who they are.